Find out about the public space protection orders in place in the borough.

 Inconsiderate and inappropriate vehicle use

-The order came into force on 2 April 2019, initially for a period of three years.
+This order came into force on 2 April 2022, for an initial period of three years, after which time it will be reviewed.

 Restrictions within the order include: